lausek/lowebf/README.md

 //
 //     $pageNumber = $_GET["p"] ??
 1;
 //
-// but it allowes you to terminate the program
+// but it allows you to terminate the program
 // using `unwrapOrExit($env)` if the variable is not present.
 $pageNumber = $env->globals()->get("p")->unwrapOr(1);